 American Journal of Undergraduate Research is a national, independent, peer reviewed, open-source, quarterly, multidisciplinary student research journal.

 IMPULSE is the first international, online neuroscience journal for undergraduate publications.
 Submissions are reviewed by students worldwide under faculty guidance, and articles are immediately published online as they are accepted.

 JYI Resources: Undergraduate Publications provides links to several publications, including international and national journals.
 This site also provides links to directories of undergraduate research journals.

 PLOS ONE Journal features reports of original research from all disciplines within science and medicine.
 By not excluding papers on the basis of subject area, PLoS ONE facilitates the discovery of the connections between papers whether within or between disciplines.

 Yale Journal of Biology and Medicine

 The Yale Journal of Biology and Medicine is a quarterly journal reviewed and edited by Yale biomedical faculty and students.
-The journal aims to showcase outstanding research articles from all areas of biology and medicine, to publish significant case reviews, and to provide both perspectives on personal experiences in medicine and reviews of the current state of biology and medicine.
+The journal showcases research articles from all areas of biology and medicine.
+It provides both perspectives on personal experiences in and reviews of the current state of biology and medicine.